laboon/kraken_parser/README.md

 ### Future Plans

-2. Support all tokens that Kraken supports - KAVA, FLOWH, FLOW, MINA, TRX, SCRT are still missing.
 2. Move EUR/USD to parser.rb.
 This should just involve reading ".M" instead of ".S" as the suffix for these "tokens".